nes-b/AstSyns/README.md

   * Paste the code from __ExcitPreprocess__

 ### Synapse Counter
-Assuming a functional bipartite synapse needs a spatial proximity of both pre- and postsynapses, \
+Assuming any functional bipartite synapse needs spatial proximity of both: pre- and postsynapses, \
-the *SynapseCounter* tests every two neighbouring puncta for its colocalization (2-dimensional overlap) of >= 0.33 (default). \
+Therefore, the *SynapseCounter* tests every two neighbouring puncta for its colocalization (2-dimensional overlap) of >= 0.33 (default). \
-We define synapses fulfilling this requirement as a (excitatory or inhibitory) bipartite unit.
+Thus, we define synapses fulfilling this requirement as a (excitatory or inhibitory) bipartite unit.

-Markers to distinguish the type/quality of a synpase used in this approach were:
+Markers to distinguish the type/quality of a synapse used in this approach were:

 type | presynaptic | postsynaptic
 ------------ | ------------- | -------------
 __excitatory__ | vGLUT1 | HOMER1
 __inhibitory__ |vGAT | GEPHYRIN

-### Example: non-diseased control frontal cortex
+### Example: non-diseased control - frontal cortex
-To get the synapse numbers from an exemplary sample of a human control subject please open the file __/guide_files/#ctrl_homer1_vglut1.lsm__  by dragging it to the ImageJ desktop-pane.
+To obtain the synapse numbers from an exemplary sample of a human control subject please open the file __/guide_files/#ctrl_homer1_vglut1.lsm__  by dragging it to the ImageJ desktop-pane.

-Preprocess the image using the __ExcitPreprocess__ script by pressing <Ctrl + R> in the interpreter window. \
+Preprocess the image using the __ExcitPreprocess__ script by pressing <Ctrl + R> in the interpreter window.
 The background subtracted, thresholded and binarized result should then look like this:

 ![Image excit preprocessing](https://github.com/nes-b/AstSyns/blob/master/images_readme/syncount_excit_wf.PNG) \
 Figure 1.
 Preprocessing for bipartite synapse analysis.

-Given a previously defined range of sizes that particles should lie within, we now turn to (let) count all puncta and their spatial overlap. \
+Given a previously defined range of sizes that particles should lie within, we now turn to (let) count all puncta and their spatial overlap.
 According to the developer's advise the size cut-offs to set were chosen by collating different values with the expected immunofluorescent signal by eye. \
 Please see the [developers page](https://github.com/SynPuCo/SynapseCounter) for detailed instructions. \

 Initiatlize the *SynapseCounter*-Tool and select select the following paramters for excitatory synapses:

 ![Image synapse counter settings](https://github.com/nes-b/AstSyns/blob/master/images_readme/syncount_excit_paramsPNG.PNG) \
 Figure 2.
 Parameter settings for the *SynapseCounter*

-Thereby, from your 2-channel image, you retrieve the values of single counts (pre- and postsynaptic) as well as those of the colocalzation. \
+Thereby, from the 2-channel image, you retrieve the values of single counts (pre- and postsynaptic) as well as those of the colocalzation.
-To calculate the density, we divide this absolute numbers by the extent of our ROI (50.61 x 50.61) um^2, so that, e.g.
+To calculate the density, we divide this absolute numbers by the extent of the ROI (50.61 x 50.61) um^2, so that, e.g.

 633 synapses / 2561.3721 um^2‬ = 0.247 synapses/um^2

 ## Astrocyte Domain - Synapse Density
-We also investigated presumed depletion of the synaptic island (synapses within the astrocytic spatial domain) of affected cells. \
+We also investigated presumed depletion of the synaptic island (synapses within the astrocytic spatial domain) of affected cells.
 Therefore, we imaged (212 x 212) um^2 large ROI centering such astrocytes (AT8 / EAAT2 markers) and partitioned the raw synaptic channel (HOMER1) into 17 bins.

 ### Prepare workspace